royswastik/DOM2Image/README.md

 # DOM2Image
-This extension allows the user to convert HTML DOM elements to drawable resources.
+A chrome extension which allows user to convert HTML DOM elements to drawable resources.